Understanding Indirect Rates:

 Expressed mathematically, the total overhead pool is divided by total direct labor to determine the overhead rate.
 That overhead rate is then applied to direct labor on each contract to determine the share of total overhead absorbed by each contract.

-Read the full 3 Part Series on Indirect Rates in Government Contracting
+Get the eBook on Indirect Rates in Government Contracting